-We’ve all received an email from someone we don’t know (or more aptly, don’t remember), only to realize we signed up to their mailing list over a year ago and haven’t heard anything from them since.
+We’ve all received an email from someone we don’t know (or rather, don’t remember), only to realize we signed up to their mailing list a long time ago and haven’t heard anything from them since.

-Instead of grabbing email addresses and then going dark, regularly show up in your subscribers’ inboxes.
-They’ll start to anticipate your emails and having an active list of people who open and engage with your emails makes it easier to clean your list when you need to.
+Instead of building an email list and then going dark, regularly show up in your subscribers’ inboxes.
+They’ll start to regularly open and engage with your emails.
+This will keep your subscriber list active, requiring little cleaning.

 6. Don’t Use Free Sender Domains

-Sending from your own domain, like firstname.lastname@example.org, verifies you as a legitimate person or business and is less likely to hit the Spam folder.
+Sending from your own domain (usually your website), like firstname.lastname@example.org, verifies you as a legitimate person or business and is less likely to hit the spam folder.

 7. A/B Test Emails